 You also have the flexibility to choose investment instruments yourself, even if they do not align with the indicators of your selected ESG preference.
 In such cases, your Relationship Manager will inform you that the instrument does not match your ESG preference.
+Your Relationship Manager will also regularly review and discuss with you whether you wish to retain investment instruments in your portfolio that do not align with your ESG preferences.

-3.5.
+3.4.
 Classification of investment instruments in investment advice